 People who have had heartburn for years may be at risk for Barrett's esophagus.
 Barrett’s esophagus is typically diagnosed in people who are middle-aged or older.
 It is more common in men than in women.

-Barrett's esophagus is diagnosed with a test called an upper endoscopy (also known as an EGD) to look at the lining of the esophagus and obtain a biopsy to examine a sample of tissue.
-Many experts recommend endoscopy to check for Barrett's esophagus in people who have risk factors, such as long standing heartburn (>10 years), white race, male gender and are overweight.
-Screening test for Barrett’s is not recommended for the general population of patients with heartburn or reflux.
+Barrett's esophagus is diagnosed with a test called an upper endoscopy (also known as an EGD) to look at the lining of the esophagus and obtain a biopsy (tissue sample) for examination.
+Many experts recommend endoscopy to check for Barrett's esophagus in people who have risk factors, such as long-standing heartburn (more than 10 years), white race, male gender, and being overweight.
+A screening test for Barrett’s is not recommended for the general population of patients with heartburn or reflux.

 The goal of treatment of Barrett’s esophagus is to prevent further damage by stopping acid reflux from the stomach.
 Proton pump inhibitor medications like Omeprazole®, Nexium®, Protonix®, Prevacid®, Prilosec®, and Aciphex® and others are the mainstay of treatment.
 These drugs reduce the amount of acid produced by the stomach.
 In some patients, surgery to tighten the sphincter or "valve" between the esophagus and stomach may be an option to prevent reflux.

 Doctors are also now using newer techniques called ablation to destroy the abnormal tissue.
-This procedure is usually reserved for patients in special situations such as those with a high risk of developing esophageal cancer and who are unable to go through major surgery.
 Ablation is performed with endoscopy using various methods including radiofrequency wave energy, laser, and cryotherapy (freezing the tissue).
+This procedure is usually reserved for patients in special situations, such as those with a high risk of developing esophageal cancer and who are unable to go through major surgery.

 Sometimes the damaged lining of the esophagus becomes scarred, causing narrowing of the esophagus.
 These strictures can interfere with eating and drinking by preventing food and liquid from reaching the stomach.
 Strictures can be treated by dilation, in which an instrument gently stretches and expands the opening in the esophagus.